 - Compulsively exercising several hours a day

 As anorexia nervosa disorder continues depleting a teen’s body of essential vitamins, minerals and fluids, physical and mental problems emerge that start interfering with school, social activities, and family relationships.
-Adolescent girls with anorexia nervosa may complain of dizziness, tachycardia (abnormally fast heartbeat) and wear sweaters during hot weather.
-Parents may notice their daughter has extremely bad breath even though they brush their teeth.
+Adolescents with anorexia nervosa may complain of dizziness, tachycardia (abnormally fast heartbeat) and wear sweaters during hot weather.
+Parents may notice their child has extremely bad breath even though they brush their teeth.